ksqtx/HRD-predictions-cell-lines/README.md

 The `CHORD_predictions` directory contains the pipeline used to generate CHORD predictions starting with VCFs.

-The `HRDsum_scores` directory contains the code used to generated HRDsum scores from allele-specific copy number tables.
+The `HRDsum_scores` directory contains the code used to generate HRDsum scores from allele-specific copy number tables.